 An REIT (or real-estate investment trust) is a company that owns and manages cash-flowing real estate.
 The REIT will pass along profits to its shareholders in the form of a dividend.
 REITs are typically considered an illiquid type of investment.
 That means it’s tough to get your principal investment out except after a set period of time.

 Streitwise is an REIT that manages real estate (mostly office properties).
 It is open to most investors.
 Historically it has returned over 8% dividends since inception.
-10% dividends in 2018 and 2019 with 8-9% targeted for 2020.
+10% dividends in 2018 and 2019 with 8.4% for Q1-Q3 2020.
 However, it is impossible to say whether the company will continue to distribute its dividends on such a robust basis, especially in this current economic environment.

 If you invest in Streitwise, your initial investment is locked up for at least one year.
 After the lockout period, you can redeem shares on a quarterly basis.